 Photography: Calvin Chan

 The Passport drives as expected: a smaller Pilot with a firmer suspension to balance out the decapitated rear end.
-It’s not nearly as fun as the Blazer when wrestling along sinuous roads, and the Passport is surprisingly not as well damped or comfortable either, but is still more than adequate at its intended mission as a family hauler.
-Whether the trunk and seats are full of cargo or occupants, the ride is seemingly unaffected.
-There are four driving modes to choose from as well: normal, snow, sand, and mud, each of which alter the throttle sensitivity, gearbox mapping, torque vectoring, and stability control for a more versatile attitude towards all-terrain driving, and the cartoonish graphics that are displayed when scrolling through the modes is an amusing Japanese touch.
+It’s not nearly as fun as a Mazda CX-9 when wrestling along sinuous roads, and the Passport is surprisingly not as well-damped or comfortable either, ensuring every passenger feels the larger bumps and oscillations on the road.
+Of note, there are four driving modes to choose from: normal, snow, sand, and mud, each of which alters the throttle sensitivity, gearbox mapping, torque vectoring, and stability control for a more versatile attitude towards all-terrain driving, and the cartoonish graphics that are displayed when scrolling through the modes is an amusing Japanese touch.

 The steering carries a vague on-center feel but it’s light and precise, offering a decent amount of rotational resistance.
-When let go, the wheel will quickly spring back to neutral position, much like the hydraulic steering racks of yore.
+When let go, the wheel will quickly spring back to a neutral position, much like the hydraulic steering racks of yore.
 In an attempt to mitigate body roll and introduce better dynamics, Honda equipped the Passport with a clever torque vectoring system, and I don’t mean the brake-based kind.
-This is true torque vectoring, meaning the differential can re-route 70% of the torque to the rear axle, and 100% of that torque to either right or left wheels - you can view this distribution of power in real time in the instrument cluster as well.
-This allows for better handling and traction when cornering, and you can immediately tell when carressing this bruiser on a speedy turn.
-It doesn’t bestow a newfound athleticism, however, and you still get a similar top-heavy lean that you would get in the Pilot, an attribute that is absent in the more grounded Blazer.
+This is true torque vectoring, meaning the differential can re-route 70% of the torque to the rear axle, and 100% of that torque to either the right or left wheels - you can view this distribution of power in real-time in the instrument cluster as well.
+This allows for better handling and traction when cornering, and you can immediately tell when carrying this bruiser on a speedy turn.
+It doesn’t bestow a newfound athleticism, however, and you still get a similar top-heavy lean that you would get in the Pilot.

 Length/Width/Height (mm): 4,839 / 2,115 / 1,834